-Making sound for games feel immersive and realistic
+Immersive sound propagation for games and mixed reality

 How it works

-Project Triton models how sound waves actually travel through complex 3D spaces, diffracting around corners and through doorways, reverberating in various rooms, responding to each triangle’s material.
-This computation is extremely expensive, so it is precomputed on static visual 3D geometry on a compute cluster in a “baking” step.
-The overall pipeline is quite analogous to light baking, moving expensive global propagation computation to a baking step rather than during gameplay where CPU is limited.
-This data is passed through a proprietary parametric compressor that drastically reduces data size and enables fast lookup and signal processing at runtime, allowing Triton to run even on mobile devices such as the Oculus Go.
+Project Triton models the actual wave physics of sound propagation through complex 3D spaces.
+Audible sounds have wavelengths from centimeters to meters so that wave effects must be modeled to avoid unnatural results.
+An example is the “lamppost problem” – a thin lamppost blocking the ray from source to listener can occlude as much as a concrete wall.
+We never hear that in reality because sound waves wrap around objects, as seen in the animation above.
+This is diffraction.
+It is central to how sound moves around corners and through doorways, scatters, and fills up various rooms with reverberation.
+Wave simulation is very expensive, so we precompute on static visual 3D geometry on a compute cluster in a “baking” step.
+The overall pipeline is quite analogous to light baking, in that it moves expensive global propagation computation to a baking step – with the difference that moving sources are supported.
+This data is passed through a proprietary parametric compressor that drastically reduces data size and enables fast lookup and signal processing at runtime, enabling Triton to run even on mobile devices such as the Oculus Go.

 - GDC 2017 (Game Developers Conference) talk: A general introduction to the ideas behind Project Triton and its integration in Gears of War 4.

 - GDC 2019 talk: An introductory talk on Project Acoustics and plugins for Unity and Unreal